sumup-oss/circuit-ui/packages/cna-template/README.md

 - problems that will cause it to break when run, or
 - code style that violates a given set of rules the project is following.

-Linting serves as a first line of defence against evil bugs on production.​ Your project will be set up to use a version of the popular [ESLint](https://eslint.org) linter for TypeScript provided by Foundry.
+Linting serves as a first line of defense against evil bugs in production.​ Your project will be set up to use a version of the popular [ESLint](https://eslint.org) linter for TypeScript provided by Foundry.
 You can lint your code and apply automatic fixes by running `yarn lint`.
 Usually, your editor is able to integrate with ESLint.
 Check your options and refer to the [Tips](#setting-up-foundry-s-eslint-in-your-editor) section for details on how to make this work with Foundry.

 ### Writing tests

 Writing tests is great.
-Tests are the second line of defence against bugs ending up on production.
+Tests are the second line of defense against bugs ending up in production.
 By covering your application in unit and integration tests, you can be sure you did not break anything when, for example, shipping refactored code to production.
 Your new React project comes with testing built in.
 By running `yarn test` you will start the test runner, [Jest](https://jestjs.io/en/).
 As you add tests or make changes to your code, Jest will re-run tests and show you the results.
-The app will come with `react-testing-library` set up for writing UI tests for your React components.
-Check out `components/Anchor.spec.js` for examples.
+The app will come with `@testing-library/react` set up for writing UI tests for your React components.
+Check out `components/Anchor.spec.tsx` for examples.

 ## 📖 Useful resources